logic-building/functional-go/README.md

 ```

-### Example2: filter all the even numbers in the list
+### Example2 - Filter: filter all the even numbers in the list
 ```
 filteredList := FilterInt(isEven, []int{1, 2, 3, 4})